 print('LARGE')

-All done - Small
+Small All done

-All done - Small
+LARGE All done

-- Small
+Small

-- For the following code,
+For the following code, if x < 2 :

 print('Below 2')